eloone/mergejs/readme.md

 ## Installation

 1.  [download](https://github.com/eloone/mergejs/archive/master.zip) the script.
-2.  put the `mergejs` file dowloaded in a directory included in your $PATH, for example in `/usr/local/bin`
+2.  put the `mergejs` file downloaded in a directory included in your $PATH, for example in `/usr/local/bin`
 3. typing `mergejs` in your terminal should print out the help with the commands to run

 ## Default usage